jcatrysse/jira2redmine_migration/README.md

 ### Workflow highlights

-1. **Jira extraction (`jira`)** – reads `/rest/api/3/field`, captures the schema type, custom type key, searcher information, and stores the raw payloads in `staging_jira_fields`.
-For every custom Jira field the script also walks the `/rest/api/3/field/{id}/context` and `/context/{contextId}/option` endpoints, recording the per-project/per-issue-type contexts together with their allowed values in `staging_jira_field_contexts`.
+1. **Jira extraction (`jira`)** – reads `/rest/api/3/field`, captures the schema type, custom type key, and stores the raw payloads in `staging_jira_fields` together with a `field_category` hint (`system`, `jira_custom`, or `app_custom`).
+The extraction iterates over every staged project and its issue types via `/rest/api/3/issue/createmeta` so `staging_jira_project_issue_type_fields` lists which fields are visible on each create screen (with required flags, schema hints, and normalised allowed values).
+Context APIs are no longer used; allowed options are taken directly from the create-metadata responses.
 2. **Redmine snapshot (`redmine`)** – truncates and repopulates `staging_redmine_custom_fields` from `GET /custom_fields.json`, storing
    metadata such as `customized_type`, `field_format`, possible values, default values, and tracker/role/project associations for comparison.
 3. **Transform (`transform`)** – synchronises `migration_mapping_custom_fields`
    with the staging snapshots, preserving automation hashes so operator edits survive reruns.
-Contexts that share the same allowed values are collapsed into a single Redmine proposal; divergent contexts automatically fan out into separate mapping rows with context-aware name suffixes.
+Each Jira custom field produces a single Redmine proposal that is enriched with the aggregated project/issue-type usage and normalised allowed values from the create metadata.
 The transform phase reuses the Jira option lists where possible, derives sensible defaults for simple field types, and maps Jira projects and issue types to the corresponding Redmine projects and trackers.
-Missing project or tracker mappings, unsupported field types, and contexts without option data are routed to `MANUAL_INTERVENTION_REQUIRED` with explanatory notes.
+Missing project or tracker mappings, unsupported field types, or list-style fields without `allowedValues` data are routed to `MANUAL_INTERVENTION_REQUIRED` with explanatory notes.
 4. **Push (`push`)** – when `--use-extended-api` is supplied the script creates standard custom fields through `POST /custom_fields.json` and, when the